guidoism/escape/inspiration/jonesforth.md

         .int BRANCH,-8          // and loop (indefinitely)

 /*
-        This interpreter is pretty simple, but remember that in FORTH you can always override it later with a more powerful one!
+        This interpreter is pretty simple, but remember that in Forth you can always override it later with a more powerful one!
  */
         defcode "INTERPRET",9,,INTERPRET